datacarpentry/wrangling-genomics/_episodes/02-quality-control.md

 + [**Per base sequence content**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/4%20Per%20Base%20Sequence%20Content.html): plots the proportion of each base position over all of the reads.
 Typically, we expect to see each base roughly 25% of the time at each position, but this often fails at the beginning or end of the read due to quality or adapter content.
 + [**Per sequence GC content**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/5%20Per%20Sequence%20GC%20Content.html): a density plot of average GC content in each of the reads.
 + [**Per base N content**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/6%20Per%20Base%20N%20Content.html): the percent of times that 'N' occurs at a position in all reads.
 If there is an increase at a particular position, this might indicate that something went wrong during sequencing.
-+ [**Sequence Length Distribution**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/7%20Sequence%20Length%20Distribution.html): the distribution of sequence lengths of all reads in the file.
++ [**Sequence length distribution**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/7%20Sequence%20Length%20Distribution.html): the distribution of sequence lengths of all reads in the file.
 If the data is raw, there is often on sharp peak, however if the reads have been trimmed, there may be a distribution of shorter lengths.
-+ [**Sequence Duplication Levels**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/8%20Duplicate%20Sequences.html): A distribution of duplicated sequences.
++ [**Duplicate sequences**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/8%20Duplicate%20Sequences.html): A distribution of duplicated sequences.
 In sequencing, we expect most reads to only occur once.
 If some sequences are occurring more than once, it might indicate enrichment bias (e.g. from PCR).
 If the samples are high coverage (or RNA-seq or amplicon), this might not be true.
 + [**Overrepresented sequences**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/9%20Overrepresented%20Sequences.html): A list of sequences that occur more frequently than would be expected by chance.
-+ [**Adapter Content**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/10%20Adapter%20Content.html): a graph indicating where adapater sequences occur in the reads.
++ [**Adapter content**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/10%20Adapter%20Content.html): a graph indicating where adapater sequences occur in the reads.
-+ [**K-mer Content**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/11%20Kmer%20Content.html): a graph showing any sequences which may show a positional bias within the reads.
++ [**K-mer content**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/11%20Kmer%20Content.html): a graph showing any sequences which may show a positional bias within the reads.

 ## Working with the FastQC text output